in2code-de/lux/Documentation/Technical/FAQ/Index.md

 ## How to track accordion opens or other content changes without page reload?

 Page visits will be automatically be tracked with LUX on normal TYPO3 pages.
-In some rare scenarios you may want to push a virtual pagevisit to LUX.
+In some rare scenarios you may want to push an event after an interaction to LUX.
 This can be helpful if you want to track accordion opens, multistep forms or other content changes without page reload and without a different URL.
 You can simply push such a visit via
 JavaScript:

 ```
 const lux = LuxSingleton.getInstance();
-lux.push('accordion 1 just opened', 'virtualPageRequest');
+lux.push('accordion 1 just opened', 'eventTrackRequest');
 ```

 ## How to track searchterms with my AJAX onpage search?